Saish-Pramod-Patil/CNN_Covid_Detection/README.md

 ## 📈 Results

 - Trained on ~530 images (balanced across 4 classes)
-- Achieved high accuracy on test set
+- Achieved high accuracy on test set (~ 82%)
 - Visualized using training/validation accuracy/loss plots and confusion matrix

+---

+## 📌 Note
+This project is for educational and research purposes and should not be used for clinical decision making.